 The time filters you define here are available in the Runtime.
-For example you can define the times of the shifts (early shift, late shift etc.) here once and then in the screen Industrial Performance Analyzer you can access these times when filtering.
+You can, for example, define the times of your shifts (early shift, late shift, etc.) here once and can then use these tine periods in an Industrial Performance Analyzer screen when filtering.